ekrell/ekrell.github.io/_posts/2021-05-18-rocks-port-aransas.md

 ---
 layout: post
-title: Scrambling among the rocks with a GoPro in Port Aransas
+title: Among the rocks with a GoPro in Port Aransas
 category: GoPro, field, port aransas
 ---